ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

 };
 ```

-Few key terms that you need to know:
+A few key terms that you need to know:

 - Factory
 - Lexical Environment